 A faulty water heater is a common problem in many homes, and it can be a pain in the neck.
 It not only causes the inconvenience of not having hot water, but it can cause a high-risk accident.
 I did a quick research on common water heater danger signs that should never be ignored.

-Here are 5 water heater danger signs: Smell of gas (Gas leaking), Noises coming from the heater, Rust on the tank or in water, Leaking water from the heater, Water not getting hot enough, and faulty pressure valves.
+Water heater danger signs you should never ignore: Smell of gas (Gas leaking), Noise coming from the heater, Rust on the tank or in water, Leaking water from the heater, Water not getting hot enough, and faulty pressure valves.
 Let’s dive in and look at each of these in detail and what should be done.

 Smell of Gas